Become a doctorally-prepared licensed Occupational Therapist

 Occupational therapists help individuals who are recovering from an illness or an injury to return to activities that are important to them.
 Individuals with a doctorate in occupational therapy work directly with patients and have additional opportunities to take on leadership roles in health care practices and policy organizations or join the faculty of occupational therapy education programs.

-Russell Sage College’s entry-level occupational therapy doctoral degree program has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education—the first step in the accreditation process.
+Russell Sage College’s entry-level occupational therapy doctoral degree program is accredited by the Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association.

 Our Doctor of Occupational Therapy program is designed to allow full-time students to complete their occupational therapy doctorate in three years, including summers.
 Please contact us to learn about part-time options.

-Upon completing your Occupational Therapy doctoral degree, you’ll be eligible to take the certification exam administered by the National Board for Certification in Occupational Therapy (NBCOT), which leads to national certification and eligibility for state licensure.
+Upon completing your Occupational Therapy doctoral degree, you’ll be eligible to take the certification exam administered by the National Board for Certification in Occupational Therapy, which leads to national certification and eligibility for state licensure.

 Debra L. Collette, OTD, OTR/L